padosoft/laravel-sluggable/README.md

 $model-save(); //url is now "changed-name";
 ```

-### Custom slag (i.e.: manually set slug url)
+### Custom slug (i.e.: manually set slug url)

-If you want a custom slag write by hand, use the `saveCustomSlugsTo()` method to set the custom field:
+If you want a custom slug write by hand, use the `saveCustomSlugsTo()` method to set the custom field:
 ```php
   ->saveCustomSlugsTo('url-custom')
 ```

-Then, if you set the `url-custom` attribute in your model, the slag field will be set to same value.
+Then, if you set the `url-custom` attribute in your model, the slug field will be set to same value.
 In any case, check for correct url and uniquity will be performed to custom slug value.
 Example:
 ```php